upasana-sahu/SQL-Murder-Mystery-IDC/README.md

 WHERE ev.room LIKE '%CEO%'
 ORDER BY ev.found_time;

-6️⃣ Step 6 — Combine suspicious behavior (presence + calls + bad alibi)
+🧩 6️⃣ Step 6 — Combine all clues and narrow down suspects

-MySQL 8.0+ supports CTEs, so this works.

 WITH in_office AS (
     SELECT DISTINCT employee_id
     FROM keycard_logs